laumair/iota2.js/docs/README.md

 <a name="sendAdvanced"></a>

-## sendAdvanced(client, seed, basePath, outputs, startIndex, indexation, indexationData) ⇒
+## sendAdvanced(client, seed, basePath, outputs, startIndex, index, data) ⇒
 Send a transfer from the balance on the seed.

 **Kind**: global function